Canadian-Geospatial-Platform/hnap_json_harvest/README.md

 [Enter]
 [Enter]

-After this, sam will build the CloufFormation stack and deploy the ECR.
+After this, sam will build the CloudFormation stack and deploy the ECR.

 ```
 CloudFormation stack changeset